 Looking at the table data

-The picture are all of my dog, and in some of them, I’m also drinking a beer.
+The pictures are all of my dog, and in some of them, I’m also drinking a beer.

 Comparing/finding similar pictures